coda-protocol/kyc-attestations/sdk/readme.md

 ## @codalabs/kyc

-You can make use of this library to interact with [Coda Labs](coda.ac)'s KYC (Know Your Customer) protocol.
-To acquire an api key, please use the dashboard.
+You can make use of this library to interact with [Coda Labs](coda.ac)' KYC (Know Your Customer) protocol.

+> To acquire an api key, please use the dashboard.
 For specific requests you can contact **@opiateful** on Telegram.

 ## Installation